All Episodes

 No, actually, it was more than one.

-The attacks on Barron were numerous and vicious, including ridiculous diagnosis about his condition because at four in the morning the kid was fidgeting and tired.
+The attacks on Barron were numerous and vicious, including ridiculous diagnosis about his condition because at 4 in the morning, the kid was fidgeting and tired.

 Good grief.

-But if you're holding up one fired SNL write writer and then McDonald, I should hold up Alex Jones then to represent all of conservative voices.
+I think all the attacks against Baron Trump are ridiculous, but if you're holding up one fired SNL writer and I should hold up Alex Joneson to represent conservative voice.

-If Alex Jones is going after the children, tell me about it, and I'll I'll call Alex Jones.
+If Alex Jones is going after children, tell me about it and I'll call Alex Jones.

-Okay, uh what, when she got caught smoking pot.
+I think he actually has gone after what, when she got caught smoking pot?

 And by the way, Chelsea Clinton was made fun of tremendously for her looks as an adolescent.

-But wait a minute, well, I'm talking I want to focus on like the feminist movement and about what it's going on, what it's doing today to our society and what we're seeing and what we saw at the women's march uh was just ridiculous.
+I want to focus on the feminist movement and about what it's going on, what it's doing today to our society and what we're seeing and what we saw at the Women's March was just ridiculous.

 And they're not standing for women.